 We welcome requests from scholars interested in short visits to the Beyond Spacetime research group, located at the philosophy departments at the University of Geneva, and the University of Illinois at Chicago.
-(At the present time we are unable to provide any financial assistance, but continue to welcome visitors to participate in the activities of the project.)
+Visitors to Chicago can apply for financial support here.

 Joshua Norton (American University of Beirut), at UIC, February 2018.